kwshr/EECS4314Project/README.md

 # Application Backend Setup Guide

+Before proceeding with the installation instructions, please note that the required backend services are located in the Backend/ folder.
+The backend implementation, consisting of essential microservices and configurations, can be found within this directory.
+Make sure to follow the subsequent steps to set up and run these services effectively for seamless integration with your application.

 ## Prerequisites
 Before setting up the backend for your application, ensure that the following prerequisites are met: